 Other areas of the University, such as Student Affairs or Finance and Administration, sometimes have available assistantships for graduate students enrolled at the University.
 Duties and stipends vary, and waivers may be available.
 Check with your academic program for eligibility.

 Residents of 15 southern and mid-atlantic states, and many foreign countries may qualify for in-state tuition while pursuing a graduate degree at Florida State.

-Through the Academic Common Market, residents of Alabama, Arkansas, Delaware, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia may qualify for in-state tuition rates at Florida State University.
+Through the Academic Common Market, residents of Alabama, Arkansas, Delaware, Florida (graduate programs only), Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas (graduate programs only), Virginia and West Virginia may qualify for in-state tuition rates at Florida State University.
+The ACM allows a student to enroll in a graduate program at a university in another state without having to pay out-of-state tuition if that program of study is not offered by the public institutions in the student's home state.
 Eligibility varies by program of study and state of residence.

 You must be a U.S. citizen, permanent resident alien, or a legal alien granted indefinite stay by the U.S. Immigration and Naturalization Service to be eligible to become a Florida resident.

-Please contact the Residency Office in the University Registrar’s Office for more information, (850) 644-1050.
+Please contact the Residency Office in the University Registrar’s Office for more information at (850) 644-1050.

 Graduate scholarships offered by the Organization of American States for study towards a Master’s or Doctorate degree may be awarded to students who are citizens of Latin American and Caribbean member states of OAS for study at FSU.
 Florida State University is a member of the OAS Consortium of Universities.
 OAS Academic Scholarships may also be used by U.S. citizen students for graduate research in an OAS member state, if required by a specific academic program.